alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

     * SAM CLI IAM role creation: Y
     * Review and Confirm the Changeset created!
 4. Wait for the Deployment to complete and then you are all set!
+5. Once IIAS is deployed, you will receive an email regarding confirming a subscription to receive updates about actions IIAS has taken in your account.
+Please confirm the subscription.

 ## Architecture